Learning how to increase your sourdough starter means you don't have to keep loads of sourdough starter on hand to bake sourdough.

 Feeding your starter a different ratio can take a bit of experimentation and practice.
 Your starter might be at it's happiest at 100% hydration.
-I have discovered through trial and error that mine likes to be fed 1:2:1.
-If I feed it less than this, it tells me it’s not happy by smelling like acetone very quickly.
+It may like a little less hydration.
+Experiment and see what works for your starter.

 Isn't it amazing that all of our sourdough starters are completely unique!